SehunJoo/Scripts-for-Materials-Studio/README.md

 # Scripts-for-Materials-Studio

-This repository provides perl script for modeling, calculation, and analysis in Materials Studio
+This repository provides perl scripts for modeling, calculation, and analysis in Materials Studio